mddazure/azure-vwan-microhack/README.md

   - Under Virtual Networks, select services-vnet but do *not* select the Spokes
 - Click Create

-The Routing view of the West Europe Hub hub shows 2 connections associated to the Default table (Shared Service Spoke and Branch), and 4 connections propagating to the Default table (both Spokes, Shared Services and Branch).
-The RT-Shared-we table has 2 connections associated (both Spokes), and 2 connections propagating (Shared Services and Branch):
+The Routing view of the West Europe Hub hub now shows 2 connections associated to the Default table (Shared Service Spoke and Branch), and 4 connections propagating to the Default table (both Spokes, Shared Services and Branch).

+The RT-Shared-we table has 2 connections associated (both Spokes), and 2 connections propagating (Shared Services and Branch).

 ![image](images/scenario-4-we-routetables.png)

+:exclamation: if RT-Shared-we does not look as expected, edit the table and correct the Associations and Propagations settings per the instructions above.

 For microhack-useast-hub, under Connectivity select Routing and then +Create route table and complete as follows:
 Tab Basics